 The Heritage Commission of Independence approved our one change to the original house - moving the window in the kitchen to a practical place over the sink.
 The kitchen is very small and the best layout involved moving the sink from the interior wall to the back wall with the window centered over it.
 This has been completed and when the exterior siding is finished it will look completely original and no one will know that it wasn't there from the beginning.
 All other windows and exterior and interior wood trim, siding, including the porch pillars, are original to the house, or have been repaired or restored to original appearance.
 We were able to save some trim work from another house we own and use it on this home.

-We are nearing completion of the interior of the home and plan to have it finished by our grand opening during the Ginger Festival July 2018.
+We are nearing completion of the interior of the home and plan to have it finished and open the the public by November 1, 2017

-The next steps we are starting this spring are re-supporting the exterior porch, hiring a surveyor and landscape architect, and landscaping which includes adding a driveway and parking area in back, adding fencing, new sidewalks in the front and side of the house, a new sidewalk leading to the front door, new plantings, new sod, and removing two very large trees that are right next to the home and damaging the foundation.
+The next steps we are starting in the spring of 2018 are re-supporting the exterior porch and installing new floor boards, hiring a surveyor and landscape architect, and landscaping which includes adding a driveway and parking area in back, adding fencing, new sidewalks in the front and side of the house, a new sidewalk leading to the front door, new plantings, new sod, and removing two very large trees that are right next to the home and damaging the foundation.
 The site has to be surveyed, and a landscape architect will lay out a plan which we will present to the city soon.
-The expected total cost for the entire project is $110,000 - $140,000.
+The expected total cost for the exterior is $50,000, and the entire project cost is estimated at $110,000 - $140,000.